TheNumbat/thenumbat.github.io/about.md

 [GitHub](https://github.com/TheNumbat/Dawn)

-Simple but performant path tracer with a focus data-oriented design.
+Simple but performant path tracer with a focus on data-oriented design.

 ### Viz.ml (HackCMU 2018)